 Heather in Scotland – Guide to finding the best spots in Scotland

-Heather is native to Ireland, Scotland, Scandinavia, Russia, and northern North America.
+Heather is native to Ireland, Scotland, Scandinavia, Russia, and northern North America, but it appears in especially high amounts in Scotland.

 - Heather in Scotland – Guide to finding the best spots in Scotland